cdiperi/location-proximity-flask-app/README.md

 This app requires a Google Maps API key.

-Originally built on www.pythonanywhere.com using their cloud-hosted MySQL database.
+Originally built on www.pythonanywhere.com using their MySQL database.